ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-quickstart.md

 The required values represented in `<>` are either coming from the API Management system installation or from AMPLIFY platform configuration.
 An explanation for each variable can be found in the [Agent variables section](/docs/central/connect-api-manager/agent-variables/).

-Once all the values are gathered, use the following command `export $(grep -v '^#' env_vars_agents | xargs)` to define the environment variables based on your file definition.

 ## 2. Download Discovery Agent